meetup/k8s-nginx-dogstats/README.md

-# Nginx logs to Dogstatsd via Fluentd for Kubernetes
+# Nginx Dogstats metrics via Fluentd for Kubernetes

+Empower engineers with a default pipeline of nginx metrics to Datadog from your cluster.

+## About

 We like k8s and we use nginx a lot, we'll likely use it even more as a part of Cloud Endpoints.